fullmetalbrackets/blog/src/content/blog/reverse-proxy-using-nginx-adguardhome-cloudflare.md

 > <img src="/assets/info.svg" class="info" loading="lazy" decoding="async" alt="Information">
 >
 > Please note, I have never run AdGuard Home in a Docker container myself, I'm just using common sense defaults to get up and running fast.
-Using `network_mode: host` allows all necessary network ports, including *3000* for the web UI, *53* for DNS queries, *853* for DNS over TLS, etc.
+Using `network_mode: host` allows all necessary network ports, including `53` for DNS (which **must** be available for DNS resolution to work), port `3000` for the _web UI_, , `853` for _DNS over TLS_, etc.
 >
 > Check out <a href="https://hub.docker.com/r/adguard/adguardhome" target="_blank">the Docker Hub page for AdGuard Home</a> if you want to expose specific ports, or want to make other changes not covered here.